princecharming24hrs/cybermyke/README.md

-## Catnork – Designing a Secure Internal Network for Improved Operational Efficiency
+### PROJECT 001 Catnork NETWORK  – Designing a Secure Internal Network for Improved Operational Efficiency

 ### **Project Objective**
 - Design and build a functioning organizational network using a router, switches, PCs, and servers